 - a disclosure document (sets out key information about the franchise that the prospective franchisee may not otherwise be able to obtain)

 - a copy of the franchise agreement in its final form

 - a copy of the Franchising Code.

-On 4 January 2013 the Minister for Small Business, the Hon Brendan O’Connor, announced the commencement of a review of the Franchising Code to be conducted by Mr Alan Wein.
+On 24 July 2013, the Government announced its response to the review of the Franchising Code conducted by Mr Alan Wein.
 Details of the 2013 review and the ACCC's submission are available on the Department of Industry, Innovation, Climate Change, Science, Research and Tertiary Education website.